blib-la/hyv/docs/15_a_CREATING_CUSTOM_MODEL_ADAPTERS.md

-# Creating a Custom ModelAdapter with Hyv
+# Developing a Custom ModelAdapter with the Hyv Library

-A `ModelAdapter` is a crucial part of the Hyv library as it outlines the interaction with a specific AI model.
-This guide will walk you through the process of creating a custom `ModelAdapter` for an imaginary AI model that generates songs.
-We will call this adapter `SongModelAdapter`.
+## Overview

+This guide's primary purpose is to instruct you on building a custom `ModelAdapter` within the Hyv library for a fictitious AI model that generates songs, referred to as the `SongModelAdapter`.
+This guide will address questions such as: How to outline the interaction with a specific AI model?
+How to create and assign tasks to the `ModelAdapter`?

+## Prerequisites

+To execute this guide successfully, you must have a basic understanding of Typescript and the Hyv library.
+Tools and installations required include Typescript, a text editor (like VSCode), and the necessary libraries such as axios and decamelize-keys.

+## Guide

+### Initializing the SongModelAdapter

+We'll start by importing the necessary modules and defining the song options for our adapter.
+We create a `SongOptions` type to outline the necessary parameters (`model`, `rootUrl`, `endpointBase`), and an instance of the `SongModelAdapter` class.

 ```typescript
 import type { ModelAdapter, ModelMessage } from "@hyv/core";